InfuseAI/primehub-site/docs/guide_manual/admin-image.md

 ![](assets/image_type.png)

-From v2.0 above, we introduce an attribute, `Type`, which indicates what type of this image is.
+We have to specify `Type`, which indicates what type of this image is.
 Because the attribute, images which type matches the selected `Instance Type` in hub launcher can be selected only.

 + `Type`: `cpu`, `gpu` and `universal` Indicate what type of the image is.